convince-project/scan/scan_book/src/manual/interface.md

 The `--duration` flag's value sets the maximum duration (in model time) that the execution can take before being stopped.
-As this may vary depending on the input model and SCAN has no means to determine it, SCAN sets a reasonably large default value, but for best results the developer should set a more appropriate value.
+As this may vary depending on the input model and SCAN has no means to determine it, SCAN sets a reasonably large default value (10,000 time steps), but for best results the developer should set a value fitting the model.

+__WARNING:__ if verification seems to be hanging without making any progress, it might be due to a wrong (too small) duration value.
+Indeed, if the model is still running and the properties still undetermined when it reaches the time limit, the execution is discarded and does not count towards the result.
+If this happens systematically, all executions will be discarded.
+In such case, increase the duration to a value appropriate to your model.

 By default, SCAN only prints a short message informing the user that a verification task is underway, then it hangs silently until the task is finished (if ever).
 This is a fine behavior for use by other tools or in scripts, but less than ideal for human users.
 For long verification tasks, the user can enable a more informative interface updated in real time and featuring progress bars with the flag `--progress [plain|fancy]`, where `plain` is just ascii (for universal compatibility) and `fancy` uses colors and Unicode characters.
 The interface will show the progress towards task completion and make a best-effort attempt to estimate how long it is still missing.